mattermost/docs/source/administration/telemetry.rst

 Telemetry
 =========

-Mattermost servers are configured to share anonymous usage and deployment information with Mattermost, Inc. Participation is optional and you can opt out at any time.
-The data is collected, encrypted, and transmitted in accordance with our `privacy policy <https://about.mattermost.com/default-privacy-policy/>`_.
-No personally identifiable information is transmitted, and the contents of messages are not transmitted.
+Mattermost servers are configured to share anonymous usage and deployment information with Mattermost, Inc. Non-personally identifiable information is collected, encrypted, and transmitted in accordance with our `privacy policy <https://about.mattermost.com/default-privacy-policy/>`_.
+The contents of messages are not transmitted.

 We use the data for the following purposes: